 There are many different types of impro performance, and many actors perform more than one style.
 So there is a cross-

 Short Form: A performance of shorter games and scenes based on multiple audience suggestions, similar in style to the TV show ‘Whose Line is it Anyway?’.
 Quite a common place to start performing impro and lots of fun.

 Scenes: Actors improvising self-

-Long Form: Actors improvising multiple scenes from just one suggestion or from a longer opening, sometimes using loose structures like The Harold, Deconstruction, Cat’s Cradle, Armando, Assscat or Montage.
+Long Form: Actors improvising multiple scenes from just one suggestion or from a longer opening, sometimes using structures like The Harold, Deconstruction, Cat’s Cradle, Armando, Assscat or Montage.
 The scenes may connect together to form ongoing patterns and themes, but they don’t have to.